bekk/bekk-christmas/post/react/once-rendering-not-always-rendering.md

 ## What Now?

-The date for stable release of Concurrent Mode has not yet been announced (as far I know), but keep calm and keep an eye one the [releases](https://github.com/facebook/react/releases) for React!
+The date for a stable release of Concurrent Mode has not yet been announced (as far I know), but keep calm and keep an eye on the [releases](https://github.com/facebook/react/releases) for React!
 Meanwhile, you can enjoy the experimental version (but perhaps not use it in production just yet!).